-Requirements for the Satisfactory Completion of a Preliminary Course
+Requirements for the Satisfactory Completion of a Higher School Certificate Course

-I have received the letter dated date indicating that Student is in danger of not having satisfactorily completing Subject (Year 11).
-I am aware that the 'N' determination may make my child ineligible to proceed to the Higher School Certificate course.
+- I have received the letter dated (date) indicating the (student's name) is in danger of not having satisfactorily completed Stage 6 (course) - I am aware that this course may not appear on his Higher School Certificate Record of Achievement. - I am also aware that the 'N' (non-completion of course) determination may make him ineligible for the award of the Higher School Certificate.